HOME

 1. 1.
 Identify a civic issue within the specific context of each city

 2. 2.
-Analyze the pratical challenges and effects that issue presents to the city
+Analyze the practical challenges and effects that issue presents to the city

 3. 3.
 Apply academic concepts and theories to real- world problems